Kosjalp/fs/README.md

 2. Set as command</br>
 Step 1: Go to /usr/local/bin</br>
 Step 2: Move fs.sh there</br>
-Step 3: Take ownership of file to edit it OR you can use an editor within the terminal for slight added security (To take ownership: sudo chown $(whoami) /usr/local/bin/fs.sh or if you don't trust this look it up)</br>
+Step 3: Take ownership of file to edit it OR you can use an editor within the terminal for slight added security, however to run it you must sudo fs.
+(To take ownership: sudo chown $(whoami) /usr/local/bin/fs.sh or if you don't trust this look it up)</br>
 Step 4: Rename fs.sh to fs</br>
 Step 5: do chmod +x /usr/local/bin/fs</br>
 Now you should just be able to type fs in a new terminal window, put in your password for sudo, and you are done.</br>